Semidefinite Relaxations for Robust Multiview Triangulation: Introduction

+Multiview triangulation is the problem of estimating the location of a point in 3D given two or more 2D observations in images taken from cameras with known poses and intrinsics.
+The 2D observations are typically estimated by some form of feature matching pipeline, so they are always corrupted by noise and outliers.
+As a result the 3D point cannot be exactly recovered, and instead the solution has to be phrased as a nonconvex optimization problem.

+While solutions are typically computed using faster but sub-optimal local optimization methods, there have also been efforts to compute globally optimal triangulations using semidefinite relaxations \cite{kahl2007globally, aholt2012qcqp, Cifuentes19}.
+These relaxations can work well even in high-noise scenarios, but their practical use remains limited as they are not robust and even a single outlier can deteriorate the result significantly.
+In this work, inspired by recent advances in semidefinite relaxations for outlier-robust perception \cite{yang2022certifiably}, we will show that \cite{aholt2012qcqp, Cifuentes19} can be extended to also handle significant amounts of outliers.

+Semidefinite relaxations have the advantage of being globally solvable in polynomial time, meaning that they can be used to enable practical \textit{certifiably optimal} algorithms.
+After solving the relaxed problem we either have that 1) the relaxation is tight and we provably recover the global optimum of the original problem, or 2) the relaxation is provably not tight and we can report failure to find the global optimum.
+The key metric for the usefulness of a certifiably optimal algorithm is then the percentage of problem cases where the underlying relaxation is tight.

-Despite their often slower runtime, globally optimal methods offer several advantages: Firstly, in safety-critical systems it may be required to complement the computed solution with some guarantee that it really is the best solution or at least within a bound of the optimal solution.
-Secondly, in many offline applications runtime is actually not critical and then one may want to trade off better accuracy for extra runtime.
+Despite their often slower runtime, certifiably optimal methods offer several advantages: Firstly, in safety-critical systems it may be required or desirable to complement the computed solution with some guarantee that the solver is not stuck in a local optima.
+Secondly, in many offline applications runtime is actually not as critical and then one may want to trade off better accuracy for extra runtime.
 Thirdly, globally optimal solutions of real-world problems can serve as ground truth for assessing the performance of local optimization methods.